 Mr. Speaker, thank you for being with us.

-We appreciate you as always.
+We appreciate you, as always.

-Uh 800-941 Sean, you want to be a part of the program.
+800-941-Sean, you want to be a part of the program?

-He gives you the latest breaking news when he hits the air.
+Right back to the latest breaking news when he hits the air.

-This is the Sean Hannity show.
+This is the Sean Hennedy Show.

-All right, 25 to the top of the hour, 800-941 Sean.
+25 to the top of the hour, 800-941.

-You want to be a part of the program.
+Sean, you want to be a part of the program?

 So we have been pounding the fact that this Western European NATO ally and U.S. dependence on Russian energy is funding all of these territorial ambitions of Vladimir Putin.

-It is the the single dumbest policy.
+It is the single dumbest policy.

 Because the one sanction that would matter is putting a sanction on the importation of any energy.